openkruise/openkruise.io/kruisegame/user-manuals/crd-field-description.md

    // Whether to perform network isolation and cut off the access layer network
    // Default is false
    NetworkDisabled  bool                `json:"networkDisabled,omitempty"`

+   // Containers can be used to make the corresponding GameServer container fields
+   // different from the fields defined by GameServerTemplate in GameServerSetSpec.
+   Containers []GameServerContainer `json:"containers,omitempty"`
+}

+type GameServerContainer struct {
+    // Name indicates the name of the container to update.
+    Name string `json:"name"`

+    // Image indicates the image of the container to update.
+    // When Image updated, pod.spec.containers[*].image will be updated immediately.
+    Image string `json:"image,omitempty"`

+    // Resources indicates the resources of the container to update.
+    // When Resources updated, pod.spec.containers[*].Resources will be not updated immediately,
+    // which will be updated when pod recreate.
+    Resources corev1.ResourceRequirements `json:"resources,omitempty"`
 }
 ```